oracle-livelabs/apex/workflows/6-creating-pages.md

 ## Task 6: Create the View Appointment Workflows Page

-Finally, we need the page that the Hospital Management Staff will use the monitor the appointment workflow.
+Finally, we need the page that the Hospital Management Staff will use to monitor the appointment workflow.

-We use the Workflow Console and Details pages with **Initiated By Me** report context which allows a logged in user to view all Workflows Initiated by him or her.
+We use the Workflow Console and Details pages with **Initiated By Me** report context, which allows a logged-in user to view all Workflows Initiated by him or her.

 *Tech Tips: The Workflow Console allows workspace users to view and manage their workflow instances, including My Workflows for workflow owners, Admin Workflows for workflow administrators, and Initiated by Me for workflow initiators.
-When you configure the Workflow Console, you have different Report Contexts to choose from.
+When configuring the Workflow Console, you have different Report Contexts to choose from.
 You will learn about these in subsequent blogs.*

 1. To create the Workflow Console and Details pages, On the Application home page, select Create Page.